 In January 2017, the editorial staff at The Huffington Post ratified its first collective bargaining agreement (click here to read it).
+The contract expires in 2020 and union members are currently preparing to go back to the bargaining table this fall.

 The collective bargaining agreement includes major gains on pay, protections of journalistic integrity and a platform for the editorial staff to have an ongoing voice on the job.